puppetlabs/puppet-docs/source/puppet/5.3/modules_metadata.md

 [module data]: ./hiera_layers.html
 [hiera_yaml_4]: ./hiera_config_yaml_4.html

-Your modules should always contain a `metadata.json` file, which tracks important information about the module and can configure certain features.
+Your modules must contain a `metadata.json` file, which tracks important information about the module and can configure certain features.
+This file is located in the module's main directory, outside any subdirectories.

-The `metadata.json` file is located in the module's main directory, outside any subdirectories.
-This file is used by several Puppet subsystems:
+If you created your module with Puppet Development Kit, the `metadata.json` is completed with information you provided during the module creation interview or, if you skipped the interview, with PDK default values.
+You can manually edit the values in the `metadata.json` file as needed.
+The `metadata.json` file is used by several Puppet subsystems:

 * The `puppet module` command uses `metadata.json` to display module information and prepare modules for publishing.
 * The Forge requires `metadata.json` and uses it to create the module's info page and to provide dependency and other information to users installing the module.